 2. Run less reports

-- one for the activity taken in relation to their listings
+- the activity taken in relation to their listings

 3. No more manual listing alerts